What is Peer Health Coaching?

 Tim Deuby, BAplus

-He spent several years working in home health care and hospice spending one-on-one time with patients and their families.
-As a Correctional Medical Assistant, Brandon worked directly with physicians and other medical specialties to encompass the care of his patients.
+Prior to joining the Foundation, Brandon spent several years working in home health care and hospice, and as a Correctional Medical Assistant.
+In this role he worked directly with physicians and other medical specialties to encompass the care of his patients.

 Pam DeNardo, BA, TTSplus